PDrifting/CBookDraft/book.markdown

                                                // INDIVIDUAL INSTANCES.

                                                // Remember, pointers that reference a single
-                                               // block of memory regardless where it is in
+                                               // block of memory regardless of where it is in
                                                // memory can be treated as an array of objects.
                                                // Even void pointer memory can be cast, and
                                                // other type cast memory can be traversed as